 19 Mar 7 ways to create an enterprising culture at school

-I am incredibly passionate about enterprise education in schools but how we educators go about inspiring and empowering enterprise in children is subject to debate.
+We’re passionate about enterprise education in schools, but how educators inspire enterprising behaviour in children can be challenging.
 Should enterprise education be a statutory element of the curriculum?
 If so, at what age should it become statutory?
 Primary school?
 Secondary school?
-Should enterprise be lumped in with financial education or does it have a broader role to play?
+Should enterprise be combined with financial education or does it have a broader role to play?

-There are campaigners who want enterprise to be part of the curriculum but every sector has its champions and the curriculum is already jam-packed with topics teachers have to teach – just ask one!
-I for one, therefore, do not actually believe enterprise education should be a statutory part of the curriculum.
-What I do believe is that schools should produce a culture of enterprise amongst pupils.
+Some people want enterprise education to be compulsory, but school curricula are already jam-packed with topics teachers have to cover.
+For this reason, we do not believe enterprise education should be a statutory part of the curriculum but, instead, schools should produce a culture of enterprise amongst pupils.
 Enterprise and being enterprising is incredibly important in cultivating creativity, resourcefulness, resilience and a positive mindset.

 7 ways to create an enterprising culture in schools